1. Graduate from an OAVT accredited college program.

 To register for the VTNE, go directly to the American Association of Veterinary State Boards (AAVSB) website.

 4. OAVT Professionalism & Ethics Workshop

-The P&E Workshop is required for veterinary technicians to obtain their Registered status as outlined in by-law #2 of the Ontario Association of Veterinary Technicians.
+The P&E is required for an individual to obtain their Registered status as outlined in By-Law #2 of the Ontario Association of Veterinary Technicians.
 This one-day workshop provides a remarkable opportunity to engage in an interactive learning environment alongside practicing and experienced RVTs.
 The outcome of the seminar will be to develop an understanding of the professionalism and ethics demanded in our highly specialized profession.